-Ken Kimmelman, Emmy award-winning filmmaker and Aesthetic Realism consultant, says about this upcoming class in his course “If It Moves, It Can Move You”: Opposites in the Cinema: Surprisingly, only a few filmmakers have been impelled to present the lives of artists on the big screen.
-Looking at some of the important painters of the… Read more
+Ken Kimmelman, Emmy award-winning filmmaker and Aesthetic Realism consultant, says about this upcoming class in his course “If It Moves It Can Move You”: Opposites in the Cinema: There have been courageous filmmakers who have shown the brutality of racism.
+Meanwhile, they haven’t seen what Aesthetic Realism explains: 1) all racism arises from contempt; and… Read more

 - « Previous Page